-The carriage plate is on the laser arm and holds the printer head as it moves back and forth while making a print.
+The carriage plate attaches to the laser arm and holds the printer head as it moves back and forth while printing.

-You may need to replace the carriage plate if it becomes damaged, have trouble with your print results, such as distortion, the printer head homing calibration doesn’t complete, or you’ve worked with one of our support team members and they’ve recommended a new one.
+You may need to replace the carriage plate if it's damaged, if you have trouble with your print results, (such as distortion), if the printer head homing calibration doesn’t complete, or if one of our support team members has recommended a new one.

 Before you begin